natasharojany/Matching-Game/Daily Report/DailyReport_Dani Lubezki.md

 - Today I got the zeros on the backs of the cards to dissapear!
 Ethan also got the thing he worked on last class to work more efficiently
 - It was hard to figure out what to put in the quotations instead of zeros but we finally figured out we had to use &nbsp.
 - Next class i dont quie know what i will work on but i think i will probably just continue to make small improveents!

+## 5/22/19
+- Today we removed the letters and replaced them with images!!!
+- It was cool to learn about switch case